Fitting Parameters for a Flexible Molecule

 When the job is done, the fit quality is not very good.
 However, if we focus on the low energy range from 0 to 10 kcal/mol, the agreement between QM and FF is not bad.

-As seen in this chart, the agreement at low energy region is not perfect, but acceptable.
+As seen in this chart, the agreement in the low energy region is not perfect, but acceptable.
 As the example above demonstrates, the rigid sampling is fast, but does not yield very accurate torsional energy curves.

 Relaxed Sampling